← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 2. Next, locate an image file from the Web that somehow appeals to you.
 Download this image to your Desktop by right-clicking on the image and selecting "Copy Image Address" or an equivalent option (depending on your browser).
 Note: if you do not have right-click set up on your mouse, control-click on a Mac or shift-F10 on a Windows computer work as well.

-3. Finally, add an img tag to the HTML document and assign its src attribute to be the name of the image file you saved.
+3. Finally, add an img tag to the HTML document and assign its src attribute to be the name of the image file you saved (without the https:// prefix).
 View the page in a browser window to confirm that the local image is displayed correctly.

 Putting It All Together

 This chapter introduced HTML as a language for creating Web pages.
 By inserting HTML tags into a text document, you can organize the page contents, format the text as desired, and even embed images and links.
-As an example that utilizes an assortment of HTML tags, consider a page honoring HTML inventor, Sir Tim Berners-Lee:
+As an example that utilizes an assortment of HTML tags, consider a page honoring HTML inventor, Sir Tim Berners-Lee (FIGURE 1).

 The HTML document in EXAMPLE 2.9 produces this page.